Too Slow for Modern Games. Perfect for the Good Ones.

 Any Bluetooth game controller that supports iOS works:

-• Backbone One ($100) — clips onto the iPad like a Nintendo Switch, premium option
+Backbone One ($100) – clips onto your iPhone like a Nintendo Switch.
+Designed for phones, not iPads, but a premium mobile gaming option

 How to Pair